Many US Voters Fear 'Foreign Oil,' But Should They?

 Fear of 'Foreign Oil'

 In the fall of 2011, the University of Texas at Austin's McCombs School of Business released the findings of its inaugural Energy Poll that examines consumer attitudes and perspectives on energy issues.
 The results of the poll, conducted by the business school's Energy Management and Innovation Center (EMIC), concluded that a clear majority (84 percent) of the 3,400-plus American consumers surveyed were worried about U.S. consumption of "foreign oil."
+A subsequent survey of 2,371 individuals this past spring found overall support for political candidates in favor of measures aimed at producing energy from domestic sources such as natural gas and renewables.

 "People indicated their top concern was dependence on foreign oil," said Tanya Andrien, EMIC's associate director, adding that the sentiment appears to be stronger among respondents who tend to participate in elections.